The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 The best massage technique for hand arthritis involves compressions, linear Swedish friction, circular motions on knuckle joints, and rocking finger joints.

-We recommend a gentle shaking and trigger point release in the hand and forearm as well.
-Always start with some lotion oil.
+I recommend a gentle shaking and trigger point release in the hand and forearm as well.
+Always start with some lotion or oil.

 For example, this study found that massages can lessen pain and increase grip strength in those living with arthritis in the hands and wrists.